 We invite you to set up a local event in your town that will take place in November 2019.
-This event is part of a global festival that brings together the members of Edgeryders, a network of 5000 individuals and organisations who do inspiring work work to tack social, economic, environmental and political problems in over 80 countries.
+This event is part of a global festival that brings together the members of Edgeryders, a network of 5000 individuals and organizations who do inspiring work to tack social, economic, environmental and political problems in over 80 countries.

 Connectors take a set of actions as detailed below:

 Participate in a Local Connectors training in Brussels in June/July 2019 where you will meet the rest of the team.
 You will work and learn with people from Serbia, Czech Republic, Sweden, Romania, Iceland, Germany, Italy and beyond.
 The cost of your travel and accommodations will be covered by us.